-8. A new federal law, PRWORA, known as the "Personal Responsibility Act" limits licensure to U.S. citizens and other qualified applicants.
+7. A new federal law, PRWORA, known as the "Personal Responsibility Act" limits licensure to U.S. citizens and other qualified applicants.
 The State Board of Nursing is required to keep assurance of citizenship on record with applications for licensure.

-10. A minimum grade of "C" or better is required in all Nursing, Science, Psychology and Math courses in the curriculum.
-Students accepted to Nursing who do not achieve a minimum grade of "C" or better in any of the following support courses must retake the course (s) prior to the start of their NURS classes or during the semester in which the course(s) is (are) required in the curriculum plan, in order to remain a student in good standing in the program: BIO 2300 (Human Anatomy); BIO 2232 (Human Physiology); PSY 2340 (Human Growth and Development); BIO 2215 (Introduction to Microbiology); BIO 2263 (Human Pathophysiology); STAT 1350 (Elementary Statistics).
+9. A minimum grade of "C" or better is required in all Nursing, Science, Psychology, English, and Math courses in the curriculum.
+Students accepted to the nursing program who do not achieve a minimum grade of "C" or better in all of the following support courses must retake the course (s) prior to the start of their NURS classes or during the semester in which the course(s) is (are) required in the curriculum plan, in order to remain a student in good standing in the program: BIO 2300 (Human Anatomy); BIO 2301 (Human Physiology); BIO 2215 (Introduction to Microbiology); PSY 1100 (Introduction to Psychology); PSY 2340 (Human Growth and Development); MATH 1025 (Quantitative Literacy); STAT 1350 (Statistics), ENG 1100 (Composition I), NURC 1104 (Basic Care Skills).